Companion Dogs

 About the Shikoku

-The Shikoku is a very large companion dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Shikoku is best matched with experienced owners.
+The Shikoku is a medium companion dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Shikoku is best matched with experienced owners.
 Typically standing 17 to 22 inches and weighing 35 to 55 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Companion Dogs group, the Shikoku brings a distinct combination of traits that sets it apart.
 The Shikoku has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Shikoku loves being close to its people and forms strong bonds with every member of the household.